wild rice salad

 - Place rice in a large saucepan.
 Cover generously with water.
 Bring to a simmer over high heat.
 Reduce heat to medium-low or to maintain a simmer, and cook until the rice is just tender but not mushy, 45 to50 minutes.

-- Zest and juice one orange.
-Segment the remaining two oranges, and set aside.
-Add the zest and juice to a blender.
+- Add the orange zest and juice to a blender.
 Scoop ¼ avocado into the blender.
 Add shallot, oil, vinegar, mustard, honey or agave and salt and puree until smooth.
 Pour into a large bowl.

 - Stir the hot rice into the dressing and let cool to room temperature, 35 to 42 minutes.